 If you temporarily move away from your home, you can still get an exemption if you do not establish another principal residence and you intend to return.
-For instance, if you enter a nursing home, your home still qualifies as your homestead if you intend to return.
+For instance, if you enter a nursing home, your home still qualifies as your homestead if you intend to return and it's not rented.